tneotia/html-editor-enhanced/README.md

 ### Getters

-Currently, the package has one getter: `<controller name>.editorController`.
+1) `<controller name>.editorController`.
 This returns the `InAppWebViewController`, which manages the webview that displays the editor.

 This is extremely powerful, as it allows you to create your own custom methods and implementations directly in your app.
 See [`flutter_inappwebview`](https://github.com/pichillilorenzo/flutter_inappwebview) for documentation on the controller.

 This getter *should not* be used in Flutter Web.
 If you are making a cross platform implementation, please use `kIsWeb` to check the current platform in your code.

+2) `<controller name>.characterCount`.
+This returns the number of text characters in the editor.

 ### Toolbar